 - Setting up your domain and the cloudflared daemon

-- Linking your new Argo Tunnel to your app in the Cloudflare portal
+- Linking your new Cloudflare Tunnel to your app in the Cloudflare portal

 - Provisioning login access to the app with Cloudflare Teams